chillcicada/nixos-config/README.md

 ├── justfile
 ├── LICENSE
 ├── modules/
-│   └── <top-level>.nix
 ├── README.md
 └── treefmt.toml
 ```

 A brief description of the structure:

+- `flake.lock`: the lock file for the flake.
 - `flake.nix`: the main entry point of the flake.
-- `flake.lock`: the lock file for the flake.
 - `home`: the home-manager configurations.
   - `apps`: the auto-imported app-specific configurations.
   - `modules`: the reusable modules for home-manager.